Genivia/RE-flex/doc/index.md

 What is RE/flex?                                                       {#intro}
 ================

-RE/flex is a flexible scanner-generator framework for generating regex-centric, Flex-compatible scanners.
-The RE/flex command-line tool is compatible with the Flex command-line tool.
-RE/flex accepts standard Flex specification syntax and supports Flex options.
-RE/flex also includes a fast regex engine.
-The library of this regex engine can be used to implement critically-fast regex matching in any C++ application.

-RE/flex features:
+RE/flex is the regex-centric, fast lexical analyzer generator with full Unicode support, indent/nodent/dedent anchors, lazy quantifiers, word boundaries, and many other modern features.
+RE/flex also includes a fast regex engine written in C++ with options to generate finite state machine tables or direct code to match input more efficiently.
+RE/flex includes a smart input class to normalize input from files, streams, strings, and memory.
+RE/flex is compatible with Flex and Bison.

+Features:

 - includes a flexible library of regex classes that is extensible;
 - the scanner generator is compatible with Flex/Lex lexer specifications;
-- the scanner generator produces source code that is understandable by humans;
-- options for intuitive customization of the lexer class source code output;
 - works with Bison, supports reentrant, C++, bison-bridge and bison-locations;
+- generates source code that is easy to understand;
 - generates scanners that are thread-safe by default;
+- options for intuitive customization of the lexer class source code output;
 - efficient matching in direct code or with finite state machine tables;
-- integrated support for Unicode, auto-detects BOM in files (UTF-8/16/32);
+- fully supports Unicode, auto-detects BOM in files (UTF-8/16/32);
 - optional "free space mode" improves readability of lexer specifications;
 - regular expressions may contain lazy quantifiers;
 - regular expressions may contain word boundary anchors;